AUVPeter/PythonPractice/mavlink/README.md

 mav_conn.mav.heartbeat_send(mavutil.mavlink.MAV_TYPE_GCS,mavutil.mavlink.MAV_AUTOPILOT_INVALID, 0, 0, 0)
 ~~~

 We can now listen for any messages sent from the device over Mavlink.
 The `recv_msg` function is used to recv the next available message.
-For this example we will receive and print all messages as they arrive
+For this example we will receive and print all messages as they arrive. the `if msg` line is to skip any misformed messages that are received, as they will be returned as `None` types by mavutil

 ~~~python
 while True: